D-Aditya-Amarnath/CreditCardOptimizer/README.md

 > [!WARNING]
 > 🚧 **Work in Progress** — This project is under active development.
 Features, APIs, and documentation may change without notice.

-A privacy-first, AI-powered agent that automatically scans your bank and credit card promotional emails, stores them locally, and answers questions using **Retrieval-Augmented Generation (RAG)** — powered entirely by local Large Language Models running on your machine.
+A privacy-first, AI-powered agent that **centralizes all credit card and bank promotional emails** across multiple accounts and family members into a single, intelligent chat interface — powered entirely by local LLMs and **Retrieval-Augmented Generation (RAG)**.

-> **Why this exists:** Indian banks (SBI, HDFC, ICICI, Axis, Amex, etc.) send hundreds of promotional emails about cashback offers, reward point deals, and discounts.
-These emails pile up unread.
-This agent reads them all, understands them semantically, and lets you ask questions like *"What offers do I have for Amazon?"* or *"Best card for booking flights?"* — and get accurate, grounded answers backed by your real email data.
+> **Why this exists:** Indian banks (SBI, HDFC, ICICI, Axis, Amex, etc.) send hundreds of promotional emails about cashback offers, reward point deals, and discounts — scattered across different Gmail accounts of different family members.
+These offers pile up unread and expire unused.
+This agent pulls them all into one place, understands them semantically, and lets you ask questions like *"What offers do I have for Amazon?"* or *"Best card for booking flights?"* — and get accurate, grounded answers backed by your real email data.

+### 🎯 The Vision

+1. **Centralize** — Aggregate promotional emails from all banks and all family members' Gmail accounts into a single searchable knowledge base.
+2. **Optimize** — Use semantic search and LLM-powered recommendations to surface the best credit card for every purchase, so no offer goes unused.
+3. **Notify** *(coming soon)* — Proactively alert users with the best available offer based on their spending patterns, before they checkout.

 ---